Puistokatu 4's researcher members

 Viola Hakkarainen

-Viola Hakkarainen, Doctoral Researcher in Sustainability Science, University of Helsinki
+Viola Hakkarainen, Postdoctoral Researcher in Sustainability Science, University of Helsinki

 “I am a sustainability scientist and postdoctoral researcher at the Helsinki Institute of Sustainability Science (HELSUS), currently working on understanding urban biodiversity and the multiple values and value conflicts associated with it.
 I also research and develop creative and embodied learning methods for sustainability education.
 I often apply cross-disciplinary research, facilitate workshops and use creative methods in my research.